OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod 007 hello` to sets the permission to the file hello as Owner, Group and Other users.

 Use `chmod 753 hello` to sets the mode of the file hello

+Use `chmod --reference=olleh hello` sets the mode of the file hello the same as olleh's mode